Aamidal/odin-landing-page/README.md

-# odin-landing-page
-## TOP Project 2: Landing Page
+# TOP Project 2: Landing Page

 Time to design and style a webpage from scratch!